makoto0825/Production-Line-Timer-Tracking-System/README.md

 ## 📋 Project Overview

+This application is a full-stack web application designed to accurately measure and record production line working time.
-A timer tracking system for production lines.
-This full-stack web application enables workers to track the duration of a production process, enter defect counts, and manage extended work time after the scheduled duration has passed.
+It enables workers to manage the progress of the production process, record defect counts, and manage extended work when the scheduled time is exceeded.

 ## 🛠️ Tech Stack
 <img width="886" height="489" alt="image" src="https://github.com/user-attachments/assets/21257312-9ad9-4635-b5b4-5d35ec8d6ffc" />